ZackyWasTaken/MLCampMidterm/README.md

 ## Cloud

 We can host this container with Azure in what's called "Azure Container Instances".
 These can easily allow us to deploy a docker container and expose it to the internet so we can use it with a post request.

+Since Azure wasn't covered in the zoomcamp, I'll be going through things in more detail.
+I hope that doesn't bore you!

 I'll be using the GUI on the official website, but you can do this with code if you want ([Here](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-app)'s the documentation).
 We both follow the same steps anyway (Plus, we'll still be using some code).